Concord Mall (Indiana)

-Concord Mall is an enclosed shopping mall serving Elkhart, Indiana in the United States.
-It opened in 1972 and is anchored by JCPenney, and Hobby Lobby.
+Concord Mall was an enclosed shopping mall serving Elkhart, Indiana, United States.
+It opened on August 9, 1972, featuring Montgomery Ward and Robertson's as its anchor stores, with JCPenney being added on in 1976.
+Robertson's was converted to Meis, Elder-Beerman, and Carson's before closing in 2018, while Montgomery Ward was divided between Hobby Lobby and ABC Warehouse.
+These are also the only two stores open at the mall, which otherwise closed for business in 2023.

 History

-Concord Mall opened in August 1972, anchored by Montgomery Ward and Robertson's, a division of Gamble-Skogmo.
-J. C. Penney was added as a third anchor in 1976.
+The Concord Mall opened on August 9, 1972, anchored by Montgomery Ward and Robertson's, a division of Gamble-Skogmo.
+JCPenney was added as a third anchor in 1976.
 After Robertson's closed their location in 1985, Meis opened in the space later that year.
 The Meis store was sold to Elder-Beerman in 1989, which was re-branded as Carson's in 2011.
 After Montgomery Ward closed, its building was split between Hobby Lobby (which opened in 2002) and ABC Warehouse.
 In 2008, a space vacated by Osco Drug was renovated into a food court.
-On January 31, 2018 Carson's parent company, Bon-Ton, announced they would be closing the Concord Mall location with 42 other stores.
-Then, they filed for bankruptcy and announced they would be closing all remaining locations.
+On January 31, 2018, Carson's parent company, Bon-Ton, announced they would be closing the Concord Mall location.

-In January 2023, JCPenney announced that they would be closing their Concord Mall location around May of 2023, which will leave Hobby Lobby as the only anchor left.
+In January 2023, JCPenney announced that they would be closing their Concord Mall location around May 2023, which left Hobby Lobby as the only anchor left.
+In October 2023, it was announced that the mall would be closing by the end of the month and will be demolished to make way for future redevelopment plans.